GenomicsAotearoa/Pangenome-Graphs-Workshop/docs/Graph_based_variant_calling_for_NGS.md

 In this workshop, we deploys the VG toolkit for NGS data analysis based on pangenome graph reference

 ## vg mapping preliminaries
 Although vg contains a number of tools for working with pangenome graphs, it is best-known for read mapping.
-This is ultimately what many of its users are interested in vg for.
+This is ultimately what many of its users are interested in `vg` for.
 In fact, vg contains three mature short read mapping tools:

 !!! info ""

-    - vg map: the original, highly accurate mapping algorithm
+    - `vg map`: the original, highly accurate mapping algorithm
-    - vg giraffe: the much faster and still accurate haplotype-based mapping algorithm
+    - `vg giraffe`: the much faster and still accurate haplotype-based mapping algorithm
-    - vg mpmap: the splice-aware RNA-seq mapping algorithm
+    - `vg mpmap`: the splice-aware RNA-seq mapping algorithm

 more details of vg can be found https://github.com/vgteam/vg